openkruise/kruise/docs/README.md

+## Overview

-Upstream Kubernetes provides a set of default controllers for workload management, like StatefulSet, Deployment, DaemonSet for instances.
-As Kubernetes becomes the dominant cloud operating system for cloud native applications, its managed applications express more and more diverse requirements for workload upgrade and deployment, which in many cases, cannot be satisfied by the default controllers.
+Kubernetes provides a set of default controllers for workload management, like StatefulSet, Deployment, DaemonSet for instances.
+While at the same time, managed applications express more and more diverse requirements for workload upgrade and deployment, which in many cases, cannot be satisfied by the default workload controllers.

-Kruise attempts to fill such gap by offering a few new controllers as the supplement to manage new workloads in Kubernetes.
+Kruise attempts to fill such gap by offering a set of controllers as the supplement to manage new workloads in Kubernetes.
 The target user cases are representative, originally collected from the users of Alibaba cloud container services and the developers of the in-house large scale on-line/off-line container applications.